JJohnyy/hangman-game/README.md

 * The playes can see the game(displayed hangman and a line where he can guess the letter in a word which is uknown and randomly generated from the list of words)

+# Features

+## Existing Features
+* words are randomly generated from the list of words
+* player name is used thru entire game
+* counts number of left tries
+* player must enter letters from alphabet